+Archeion is Ontario's Archival Information Network, an online research tool providing access to archival descriptions of archival records held by members of the Archives Association of Ontario (AAO).
 The AAO represents archives and archivists who are committed to promoting the preservation and use of the documentary heritage of Ontario.
-It provides educational and outreach programs for archivists across the province and promotes professional standards, procedures and practices in archival repositories.
+The AAO provides educational and outreach programs for archivists across the province and promotes professional standards, procedures and practices in archival repositories.

-The AAO gratefully acknowledges the support of the Ontario Ministry of Culture and Tourism, the Ontario Trillium Foundation, the EMC Heritage Trust Project and the Canadian Council of Archives for making the development of this site possible.
+The AAO is grateful for the past support of the Ontario Trillium Foundation, the EMC Heritage Trust Project, and the Canadian Council of Archives for making the early development of Archeion possible.